jshen04/Enigma/PRESENTATION.md

 - Something to realize is that each rotor has a default staring string which you can essentilaly hardcode in your code along with a similar set of reflectors.

 # How do the Rotors work
-Lets say you have
+Lets say you have the following as your rotor defaults:

 | Rotor #      | ABCDEFGHIJKLMNOPQRSTUVWXYZ  |
 | ----------- | ----------- |
 | IC      | DMTWSILRUYQNKFEJCAZBPGXOHV       |
 | IIC   | HQZGPJTMOBLNCIFDYAWVEUSRKX        |
 | IIIC  |  UQNTLSZFMREHDPXKIBVYGJCWOA |

-and you select the letter A, you see that A goes on to D looking at the first rotor, then you plug D into the second rotor which returns G, and then you plug G into the third rotor to get Z.
+And you select the letter A, you see that A goes on to D looking at the first rotor, then you plug D into the second rotor which returns G, and then you plug G into the third rotor to get Z.